cvjena/activeLearning-GP/README.md

 USAGE
 =====

+First download the GPML (see below) and change the gpml path in initWorkspace.m

+- run initWorkspace

-- getting to know:      - run demo.m, which performs an AL experiment on synthetically created 5D-histograms.
+- getting to know:
+(1) run demo.m, which performs an AL experiment on synthetically created 5D-histograms.
 Change the settings in the demo file to figure out how everything works.
 Don't forget to set up the gpml directory accordingly!

-- run an AL experiment: - Use the function "active_learning_gpml" to run a comparison of different AL-strategies for a given scenario
+- run an AL experiment:
-                        - Please refer to the documentation in active_learning_gpml.m for explanations of input and output variables.
+(1) Use the function "active_learning_gpml" to run a comparison of different AL-strategies for a given scenario (2) Please refer to the documentation in active_learning_gpml.m for explanations of input and output variables.